ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 was last revised or approved by Baseline, part of the Ethereum OASIS Open Project, on the above date.
 The level of approval is also listed above.
 Check the "Latest stage" location noted above for possible later revisions of this document.
 Any other numbered Versions and other technical work produced by the Open Project (OP) are listed at [TBD].
 -->

-Comments on this work can be provided by opening issues in the project repository or by sending email to the project’s public comment list baseline@lists.oasis-open-projects.org.
+Comments on this work can be provided by opening issues in the project repository or by sending an email to the project’s public comment list baseline@lists.oasis-open-projects.org.

 #### Keywords:
 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[RFC2119](http://www.ietf.org/rfc/rfc2119.txt)] when, and only when, they appear in all capitals, as shown here.